 How to hire a fractional CTO: the playbook

 How to hire a fractional CTO is a process most founders approach incorrectly because they are evaluating the role like a full-time hire.
 The evaluation framework is different because the fractional model is different.
 You are not assessing someone who will be in the building every day.
-You are assessing someone whose primary accountability is shipped outcomes on a compressed timeline.
+You are assessing someone whose primary accountability is built outcomes on a compressed timeline.

 Here is the process that produces the right hire.